It’s not talent or word power that make writers successful; it’s staying power. Here are our 7 best tips to thrive as a writer in the coming decade.

 1. Dream Big; Act Small

-As a beginner writer, rather start small.
-Two hundred words per working day add up to 1000 by Friday, which is a good deal better than zero because you felt entirely demoralized after a disastrous Monday writing session.
+As a beginner writer, start with small steps.
+Two hundred words per working day add up to 1000 by Friday, which is a good deal better than zero because you felt entirely demoralized after a disastrous Monday.

 Your goals must be achievable.
 You can always up or lower the count if you find your initial goal isn’t working.
 Work out what works for you, rather than give up on your big dream.